 - Failing to service your loan

 If the lender does any of the above, you must send a written Notice of Error and specify the timeframe for a response.
 Also, you can request records associated with your mortgage account through a written Request for Information.
 Miami foreclosure defense lawyer Carlos M. Amor can help you prepare and send the notice.

 Also, Attorney Carlos M. Amor will review your case to determine the appropriate defense based on the facts.
 He will then prepare a response to increase your chances of a satisfactory outcome.

 Miami Foreclosure Defense FAQs

 The thought of losing your home would leave you in emotional turmoil, and you may have several questions about the lawsuit.
 This is not uncommon, and it happens to so many homeowners.
 So, below are some of the frequently asked questions about the Miami foreclosure defense.

 Is Litigation the Best Option for Foreclosure?

 If the lender files a foreclosure lawsuit in court, your only option may be to respond and get involved in the litigation process.
-However, you can file for bankruptcy if you prefer to avoid litigation.

 What Defenses Are Available for a Foreclosure Lawsuit?